po-work/Alpha-Helpdesk/README.md

 THIS PROGRAM WILL NOT WORK WITH JUST THESE FILES THIS IS JUST TO DISPLAY MY CODE

-If you want a working copy, they just drop me a private message.
+If you want a working copy, then just drop me a private message.